HHCHunter/HITMAN/h6xxtea/README.md

 DECRYPTION

-1. Drag your thumbs.dat into the Tool folder.
+1. Copy your thumbs.dat into the Tool folder.
 2. Use the DECRYPT thumbs.bat batch file.
 3. The Tool will then export a plaintext thumbs.txt file for modification.